digitalrebar/doc/user/README.rst

 discovered nodes from a single screen.
 This convenience eliminates several steps that are commonly performed together.

-From the Ready State Wizard Screen, 1. name the deployment (network will be named the same as the deployment) 1. describe the network settings (you can change this later from the Networks page) 1. check the nodes that you want to provision 1. select the o/s that you want to be installed 1. accept the changes (this takes you to the deployment page)
+From the Ready State Wizard Screen:
+1. name the deployment (network will be named the same as the deployment)
+2. describe the network settings (you can change this later from the Networks page)
+3. check the nodes that you want to provision
+4. select the o/s that you want to be installed 1. accept the changes (this takes you to the deployment page)
-1. commit the deployment to begin.
+5. commit the deployment to begin.

 Step by Step Instructions
 -------------------------